Arminius: Roman imperial expansion

-Old Germanic sagas
+Germanic sagas

 In the early 19th century, attempts were made to show that the story of Arminius and his victory may have lived on in the Old Norse sagas, in the form of the dragon slayer Sigurd of the Völsunga saga and the Nibelungenlied.
 An Icelandic account states that Sigurd "slew the dragon" in the Gnitaheidr—today the suburb Knetterheide of the city of Bad Salzuflen, located at a strategic site on the Werre river which could very well have been the point of departure of Varus' legions on their way to their doom in the Teutoburg Forest.
 One of the foremost Scandinavian scholars of the 19th century, Guðbrandur Vigfússon, identified Sigurd as Arminius.
 This educated guess was also picked up by Otto Höfler, who was a prominent Nazi academic during World War II.
+Other scholars have described attempts to connect Arminius with Sigurd as improbable and unfounded.